NSCU-CSC517/LearningRails/DesignPatternsExercises/java/ObserverDesignPattern/Solution/README.md

 ## Exercise
-* In this example, `BreakingNewsFeed` allows varies cable news companies (e.g. CNN, Fox, NBC, and etc) to subscribe for any news alerts
+* In this example, `BreakingNewsFeed` allows varies cable news companies (e.g. CNN, Fox, NBC, and etc) to subscribe for breaking news alerts and be notified of breaking news.
+* `BreakingNewsFeed` maintains `observers` list of its subscribers.
-* When there is a breaking news is set in the `BreakingNewsFeed`, it notifies all of its subscribers of that breaking news
+* Whenever `BreakingNewsFeed` sets a breaking news, it also notifies all of its subscribers of that breaking news via `sendNotification()` method.
+* The coding part of the program is incomplete.
 * Please fill in the `____________________`  blanks to make the program run successfully to follow Observer Design Pattern.
 * Check each file for blanks.